quixio/quix-streams/docs/advanced/checkpointing.md

 ## Configuring the Checkpointing

-Users may configure how often the checkpoints are committed by passing the `commit_interval` parameter to the `Application` class.
+Users may configure how often the checkpoints are committed by passing the `commit_interval` and `commit_every` parameters to the `Application` class.

-The default commit interval is 5 seconds.
+By default, the `commit_interval` is 5 seconds, and the `commit_every` is 0, and only the commit interval is taken into account.

 Changing the commit interval will have several implications for the application: